-Each member of our management team, except for Mr. Fishman, is a member of the management team of Live Oak Acquisition Corp.
+Each member of our management team is a member of the management team of Live Oak Acquisition Corp.
 (NYSE: LOAK), which we refer to herein as LOAK, a blank check company which consummated its initial public offering of \$200,000,000 in May 2020.
-LOAK is currently seeking to consummate an initial business combination.
-LOAK announced on October 5, 2020 that it had entered into a definitive agreement to consummate a business combination transaction with Meredian Holdings Group, Inc., a Georgia corporation d/b/a Danimer Scientific, a leading developer and manufacturer of biodegradable plastic materials, which is expected to close in the fourth quarter of 2020 or first quarter of 2021.
+LOAK is currently seeking to consummate an initial business combination, focusing on companies in the financial services, industrial, business services, and real estate sectors with above-industry-average growth, substantial free cash flow generation, and a defensible market position with an enterprise value of \$500 million to \$1.5 billion.